vincentqb/dot.py/README.md

    mv ~/.bashrc default/bashrc
    ```

 1. You can safely re-run the link command to link newly added files.
-Store this profile directory in a cloud drive or source control.
+Store this profile in a cloud drive or source control.
 Repeat for additional profiles.

 ## Templates